 Who do I sue in a civil lawsuit for a car accident in Michigan?

-You will sue the at-fault driver in your civil lawsuit for a car accident if you are seeking to recover pain and suffering compensation, wrongful death damages, and/or vehicle damage repair costs.
+You will sue the at-fault driver in your civil lawsuit for a car accident in Michigan if you are seeking to recover pain and suffering compensation, wrongful death damages, and/or vehicle damage repair costs.
 However, you will sue the responsible auto insurer if you are seeking payment of overdue No-Fault benefits.

 How long does it take for a civil lawsuit for a car accident in Michigan?